Little Known Root with Anabolic Activity Leads to Increased Lean Muscle Mass and Improved Work Capacity

 Some people report feeling a “lift-off” effect that is helpful in getting the momentum going for work projects or working out when on maral root.

-It appears to have anabolic effects allowing the body to put on more lean muscle mass.
+It appears to have anabolic effects allowing the body to put on more lean muscle mass, which has made Rhaponticum carthamoides supplements popular in some bodybuilding circles.

 Maral root contains a number of antioxidants, flavonoids and natural plant sterols.
 One substance is called 20-Hydroxycdysone which increases protein synthesis at the cellular level, which leads to increases in muscular tissue.
 Having a whole plant extract of maral root is important.
 Several studies showed isolation of this compound to be less effective in a number of experiments.